 Because every disease has different characteristics, each vaccine will have an individual development path.
 Depending on the disease in question, pathogens can either be reduced in strength or made completely inactive.
 This makes them safe for use in the vaccine.
 In some cases, components of the pathogens can be purified and combined.
 The addition of molecules - known as adjuvants - can then promote the body’s immune response.

 Pre-clinical testing – understanding how the potential vaccine works, and how it is likely to affect the body

 Before any testing in humans, a new vaccine will undergo careful investigation in the laboratory, followed by trials in animals.
 The potential vaccine will be checked to ensure any purification has not altered its identity, and that it stimulates the appropriate immune response.
 The effects of adding any adjuvant system will also be evaluated.
-Animal trials follow strict guidelines laid down by the regulatory authorities, and will only be carried out when questions cannot be answered with another method.
+Animal trials follow strict guidelines laid down by the regulatory authorities and will only be carried out when questions cannot be answered with another method.

 Clinical trials – carrying out tests in humans

 All the information and data collected during development and trials of a new vaccine are presented to the regulators.
-Before authorisation is ever granted, all questions raised by the regulators must be fully answered.
+Before authorization is granted, all questions raised by the regulators must be fully answered.
 It may take as long as two years to secure this official registration for a new vaccine.

 Supplying, manufacturing and shipping – delivering vaccine supplies to those who need them

 Manufacturing faces many challenges - not least ensuring that supply meets demand - which will often mean the new vaccine needs to be produced in large quantities.
 Different facilities are required to make each new vaccine, and plans will be prepared to have these ready to start production as soon as regulatory approval is granted.

 Monitoring – evaluating the progress of vaccines after launch